Wang Guangmei: Cultural Revolution

 Wang Guangmei's public role had antagonized Mao's wife Jiang Qing, who was growing politically ambitious.
+In January 1967, she was lured to a hospital under false pretenses and captured by Red Guards who took her to Tsinghua University for interrogation.
+She initially managed to deflect their accusations, but by spring, she faced a more severe struggle session attended by half a million people.
 In April 1967, at Jiang's instigation, the Red Guards forced Wang to put on a tight-fitting qipao dress she had worn at a banquet in Indonesia, with silk stockings, high heels and a mocking necklace made out of ping-pong balls, as proof of her bourgeoise, counterrevolutionary attitude.
+A transcript of the trial, conducted between 6:30 a.m. and 10:00 p.m. on April 10, 1967, can be found here, demonstrating the pre-ordained finding of guilt by the examining Interrogator.